inferly/inferlylens/docs/_build/html/_sources/index.rst

-Inferly-client documentation
+Inferlylens documentation
 ==========================================

-Inferly-client makes it easy to manipulate, plot and get insights from Gaussian process models.
+Inferlylens makes it easy to manipulate, plot and get insights from Gaussian process models.
 It is build on top of GPflow and tensorflow.

 Install with poetry
 ###################